ben-web/NC-News-Front-End/README.md

 #### Errors

-Bad route errors will results in the relevant 400/404 page.
+Bad route errors result in the relevant 400/404 page.

+API errors result in the API error status code and message being displayed to the user.

 Avatar images are hosted externally and some URLs are out of date.
-The Avatar component included an onError event handle that will replace missing images with a default avatar.
+The Avatar component includes an onError event handler that will replace missing images with a default avatar.

 ## Installing a Local Copy